avishal18/AWSInfra/README.md

     EOF

 We create an aws_eip that makes an elastic IP and associated it to the EC2 instance and tagged it accordingly.

+We use cloudfront using an s3 bucket with GET and HEAD to make the static content read-only.